adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-blog-rss-feed.md

   featured_image: https://cc-dam.imgix.net/Astro+Basics.png
   featured_image_alt: Astro blog RSS feed tutorial
 ---
-*Written by <a target="_blank" rel="noopener" href="https://rodneylab.com/">Rodney Johnson</a>*

 ## Astro blog post RSS feed

-So far in this&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/tutorials/tutorials/astro-beginners-tutorial-series/">Astro Beginners’ tutorial</a>, all the routes on the site have been HTML pages, whether generated from Astro markup files or Markdown.
+So far in this&nbsp;<a target="_blank" rel="noopener" href="/tutorials/astro-beginners-tutorial-series/">Astro Beginners’ tutorial</a>, all the routes on the site have been HTML pages, whether generated from Astro markup files or Markdown.
 In this final lesson, we see Astro can also generate non-HTML content.
 We focus on adding an Astro Blog RSS feed, though you can follow a similar approach to serve a PDF brochure or even some JSON data from your Astro site.

 ## Astro resource routes